Dangerous driving

 The manner of driving will be dangerous if the Crown establishes beyond reasonable doubt that there has been a serious breach of the proper management and control of a motor vehicle and the breach is so serious it creates a real danger to another person or persons in the vicinity.
 The use of a motor vehicle is always potentially dangerous to some degree simply because it can so easily cause injury to another person in its vicinity.
 That potential can be minimised where the driver exercises proper control and management of the vehicle so as to avoid an impact with any other person or object.
 Of course drivers are subject to human frailties and not every driver always exercises all the care and skill expected.
 But that does not mean that a driver is driving dangerously simply because of such a failure.

 The test as to whether the conduct of the driver was dangerous is an objective one.
-The Crown does not have to establish [the accused] knew or realised [he/she] was driving the vehicle in a dangerous manner.
-[His/her] conduct must be judged according to an objective community standard which applies to all drivers of vehicles.
-That standard does not take into account any personal characteristics of the driver, for example, his or her experience or inexperience as a driver.
-A person can be driving dangerously even though that person believes that he or she is doing his or her best to avoid a collision.
+The Crown does not have to establish the accused knew or realised they were driving the vehicle in a dangerous manner.
+Their conduct must be judged according to an objective community standard which applies to all drivers of vehicles.
+That standard does not take into account any personal characteristics of the driver, for example, their experience or inexperience as a driver.
+A person can be driving dangerously even though that person believes that they are doing their best to avoid a collision.

 In this case the Crown relies upon the following evidence to prove beyond reasonable doubt that the driving was dangerous [set out the evidence].